 A number of Trips over recent times have been routed through Merredin.
 It is now compulsory to stop at Merredin Bakery.
 What a thriving business!
 Indicative of what happens when a good product is offered at a fair price.
 Non stop foot traffic.
 That front door just kept on banging.

 We left Merredin for Burracoppin, Westonia and Sandford Rocks.
-Hunts Track is close to the Rocks but it is overgrown and impassable – as we found out after only a few hundred metres of bush bashing.
+The Hunt Track is close to the Rocks but it is overgrown and impassable – as we found out after only a few hundred metres of bush bashing.

 Hard on vehicles, particularly mirrors, the A pillar and anything hanging off the vehicle such as an awning.
 Back to the bitumen.

-Our route took us past Kodjerning and Moorine wells – both part of Hunts Track – to Southern Cross.
+Our route took us past Kodjerning and Moorine wells – both part of the Hunt Track – to Southern Cross.

 Aaron had mechanical issues, consulted Medicar (his vehicle builder), and delayed his departure from The Cross in the hope of being able to rectify the issue.
 He continued to Yellowdine with his vehicle problem still unresolved.